Families of singular algebraic varieties that are rationally elliptic spaces: Introduction

-One should mention, that in addition to the classification of the low dimensional smooth rationally elliptic algebraic varieties studied in \cite{amorosbiswas} (surfaces and threefolds), in \cite{yangsu} the Hodge diamonds of K\"ahler rationally elliptic smooth 4-folds are described.
+In addition to the classification of the low dimensional smooth rationally elliptic algebraic varieties studied in \cite{amorosbiswas} (surfaces and threefolds), in \cite{yangsu} the Hodge diamonds of K\"ahler rationally elliptic smooth 4-folds are described.
 The latter, based on the work \cite{neisendorfer}, also shows that the only rationally elliptic smooth complete intersections are projective spaces and quadrics.

-Note that there is an infinite family of {\it real homotopy types of rationally elliptic {\it smooth} $C^{\infty}$ manifolds} in real dimension 6 (cf. \cite{herrmann}, Prop.
-3.8) despite the well-known constraints on the homotopy theoretical invariants of rationally elliptic topological spaces (cf. \cite{halperin}) showing that these homotopy types are rather special.
-The class of smooth $C^{\infty}$ closed manifolds that are rationally elliptic is even more constrained as the classifications of low-dimensional manifolds that are rationally elliptic {\it manifolds} suggests (cf.\cite{herrmann}, \cite{pavlov}).

 A related problem of classification of K\"ahler manifolds with the simplest homotopy types (and are rationally elliptic) was considered in higher dimensions much earlier.
-The case of ($\ZZ$)-homotopy type of $\PP^n$ was studied in \cite{wood} where it was shown that for $n \le 6$, $\PP^n$ is the only K\"ahler manifold with its homotopy type (for $n=7$, cf. \cite{debarre} for a partial extension and also \cite{liping}).
+The case of $\ZZ$-homotopy type of $\PP^n$ was studied in \cite{wood} where it was shown that for $n \le 6$, $\PP^n$ is the only K\"ahler manifold with its homotopy type (for $n=7$, cf. \cite{debarre} for a partial extension and also \cite{liping}).
 Fixing only $\QQ$-homotopy type allows for additional solutions (for example, some Fano 3-folds; cf. Remark \ref{fano} below).
-The problem addressed in \cite{wood} is a refinement of the problem of classifying K\"ahler manifolds {\it homeomorphic} to $\PP^n$ solved by Kodaira-Hirzebruch (cf. \cite{kodaira}) and S.T.Yau (cf.\cite{yau}).
+The problem addressed in \cite{wood} is a refinement of the problem of classifying K\"ahler manifolds {\it homeomorphic} to $\PP^n$ solved by Hirzebruch and Kodaira (cf. \cite{kodaira}) and S.T.Yau (cf.\cite{yau}).
 Brieskorn obtained results similar to \cite{kodaira} in the case of the homeomorphism type of a quadric having dimension $\ne 2$.
 Our examples (\ref{newspace}) explicitly give {\it the singular spaces} having the same homology as a smooth quadric, although homotopically equivalent to quadrics only over $\RR$ (cf. Prop. \ref{typeofquadric} for a precise statement).

 Homological projective spaces and quadrics arise naturally in the study of the Montgomery-Yang problem on circle actions (cf. \cite{kollar5manifolds} for a review).
 Singular hypersurfaces that are homological projective spaces lead to circle actions on stratified spaces that are homology spheres, and we show that J.Koll\'ar's examples in \cite{kollaryau} also serve as examples of rationally elliptic spaces.
 Similarly, our examples (\ref{myprocspace}) and (\ref{newspace}) lead to examples of the circle actions on the links of affine cones on these singular hypersurfaces which are rationally $S^{2n+1}$ and $S^n\times S^{n+1}$, respectively (cf. Remark \ref{circleaction}).